-- (C)(A) Grease, oil, of and sand interceptors and sample access shall be provided at the User's expense, when, in the opinion of the DCO, they are necessary for the proper management of wastewater which may contain amounts of grease and oil, sand and grit, or other pollutants prohibited by this chapter-; except that these interceptors shall not be required for residential Users.
-All traps/interceptors interceptor units shall: - (1) Be of a type, capacity and location approved by the DCO; - (2) Be easily accessible for cleaning and inspection; - (3) Be cleaned and repaired as needed; Be inspected, cleaned, and repaired regularly, as needed, by the User at the User's expense; - (4) Be installed with approved sample access, when required; and - (5) Be upgraded in capacity or to provide for sample access, when required. - (D)(B) Interceptors shall be cleaned and maintained so that pollutants do not overload the skimming and settling capacity of the interceptor, or discharge grease, oil, grit or other pollutants in a manner or amount that restricts or clogs any sewer line.
+- (A) Grease, oil, and sand interceptors and sample access shall be provided at the User's expense, when, in the opinion of the DCO, they are necessary for the proper management of wastewater which may contain amounts of grease and oil, sand and grit, or other pollutants prohibited by this chapter; except that these interceptors shall not be required for residential Users.
+All interceptor units shall: - (1) Be of a type, capacity and location approved by the DCO; - (2) Be easily accessible for cleaning and inspection; - (3) Be inspected, cleaned, and repaired regularly, as needed, by the User at the User's expense; - (4) Be installed with approved sample access, when required; and - (5) Be upgraded in capacity or to provide for sample access, when required. - (B) Interceptors shall be cleaned and maintained so that pollutants do not overload the skimming and settling capacity of the interceptor, or discharge grease, oil, grit or other pollutants in a manner or amount that restricts or clogs any sewer line.